astuhlmacher/astuhlmacher.github.io/_pages/publications.md

 ## 2024

-* A. Stuhlmacher, J. L. Mathieu, and P. Seiler, ``Optimizing Dual-Axis Solar Panel Operation in an Agrivoltaic System and Implications for Power Systems'', In: Proceedings of the 57th Hawaii International Conference on System Sciences (HICSS).
+* A. Stuhlmacher, J. L. Mathieu, and P. Seiler, "Optimizing Dual-Axis Solar Panel Operation in an Agrivoltaic System and Implications for Power Systems", In: Proceedings of the 57th Hawaii International Conference on System Sciences (HICSS).
 Waikiki, Hawaii, January 2024.

     <details>